attestantio/vouch/docs/configuration.md

 ```

 Then the configuration will resolve as follows:

 - `beacon-node-addresses` resolves to `['localhost:4000', 'localhost:5051']` with a direct match
 - `strategies.attestationdata.best.beacon-node-addresses` resolves `['localhost:5051']` at `strategies.beacon-node-addresses`
 - `strategies.beaconblockproposal.best.beacon-node-addresses` resolves `['localhost:4000']` at `strategies.beacon-node-addresses`
 - `submitter.proposal.multinode.beacon-node-addresses` resolves `['localhost:4000', 'localhost:9000']` with a direct match
 - `submitter.attestation.multinode.beacon-node-addresses` resolves `['localhost:4000', 'localhost:5051']` at `beacon-node-addresses`

 Hierarchical configuration provides a simple way of setting defaults and overrides, and is available for `beacon-node-addresses`, `log-level`, `timeout` and `process-concurrency` configuration values.

+### Builder client timeout hierarchy

+The `builderclient` timeout configuration follows the same hierarchical pattern.
+For example, when searching for the timeout value for `builderclient.strategies.builderbid.relay1.flashbots.net`, the following points will be checked:

+- `builderclient.strategies.builderbid.relay1.flashbots.net.timeout`
+- `builderclient.strategies.builderbid.timeout`
+- `builderclient.timeout`
+- `timeout`

+If none of these are explicitly configured, service-specific defaults are applied:

+- `blockrelay`: 10s default
+- `submitvalidatorregistrations`: 5s default
+- `strategies.builderbid`: 5s default

 ## Logging

 Vouch has a modular logging system that allows different modules to log at different levels.
 The available log levels are:

 - **Fatal**: messages that result in Vouch stopping immediately;
 - **Error**: messages due to Vouch being unable to fulfil a valid process;
 - **Warning**: messages that result in Vouch not completing a process due to transient or user issues;
 - **Information**: messages that are part of Vouch's normal startup and shutdown process;
 - **Debug**: messages when one of Vouch's processes diverge from normal operations;
 - **Trace**: messages that detail the flow of Vouch's normal operations; or
 - **None**: no messages are written.

 ### Global level

 The global level is used for all modules that do not have an explicit log level.
 This can be configured using the command line option `--log-level`, the environment variable `VOUCH_LOG_LEVEL` or the configuration option `log-level`.

 ### Module levels

 Modules levels are used for each module, overriding the global log level.
 The available modules are:

 - **accountmanager** access to validating accounts
 - **attestationaggregator** aggregating attestations
 - **attester** attesting to blocks
 - **beaconcommitteesubscriber** subscribing to beacon committees
 - **beaconblockproposer** proposing beacon blocks
 - **chaintime** calculations for time on the blockchain (start of slot, first slot in an epoch _etc._)
 - **controller** control of which jobs occur when
 - **graffiti** provision of graffiti for proposed blocks
 - **majordomo** accesss to secrets
 - **scheduler** starting internal jobs such as proposing a block at the appropriate time
 - **signer** carries out signing activities
 - **strategies.attestationdata** decisions on how to obtain information from multiple beacon nodes
 - **strategies.aggregateattestation** decisions on how to obtain information from multiple beacon nodes
 - **strategies.beaconblockproposal** decisions on how to obtain information from multiple beacon nodes
 - **strategies.synccommitteecontribution** decisions on how to obtain information from multiple beacon nodes
 - **submitter** decisions on how to submit information to multiple beacon nodes
 - **validatorsmanager** obtaining validator state from beacon nodes and providing it to other modules

 This can be configured using the environment variables `VOUCH_<MODULE>_LOG_LEVEL` or the configuration option `<module>.log-level`.
 For example, the controller module logging could be configured using the environment variable `VOUCH_CONTROLLER_LOG_LEVEL` or the configuration option `controller.log-level`.

 ## Advanced options

 Advanced options can change the performance of Vouch to be severely detrimental to its operation.
 It is strongly recommended that these options are not changed unless the user understands completely what they do and their possible performance impact.

 ### controller.max-attestation-delay

 This is a duration parameter, that defaults to `4s`.
 It defines the maximum time that Vouch will wait from the start of a slot for a block before attesting on the basis that the slot is empty.

 ### controller.attestation-aggregation-delay

 This is a duration parameter, that defaults to `8s`.
 It defines the time that Vouch will wait from the start of a slot before aggregating existing attestations.

 ### controller.max-sync-committee-message-delay

 This is a duration parameter, that defaults to `4s`.
 It defines the maximum time that Vouch will wait from the start of a slot for a block before generating sync committee messages on the basis that the slot is empty.

 ### controller.sync-committee-aggregation-delay

 This is a duration parameter, that defaults to `8s`.
 It defines the time that Vouch will wait from the start of a slot before aggregating existing sync committee messages.